Orange-OpenSource/BaahBox-Android/README.md

 ## About stores

-Keep on eye here, we'll deliver the apps on stores ;-)
+Keep an eye here, we'll deliver the apps on stores ;-)